mholschbach/ctf/dbh-2023/tastaturlayouts/README.md

 | n N | e E |
 | l L | ; : |

-and exactly that no longer remains valid for the flag part of the challenge:
+and is also necessary to replace l$ with the blinking smiley ;) but no longer remains valid for the flag part of the challenge:

 | original key | replacement key |
 | :-: | :-: |